 - November 7, 2024

-- Abstain, Acetaldehyde, Alcohol, Bacteria, Body, Brain, Breast, Cancer, Carcinogenic, Cardiovascular, Cellular, Colorectal, Diabetes, DNA, Drinking, Epidemiologia, Esophageal, Estrogen, Ethanol, Gut, Head, Hormones, Linoleic Acid, Liver, Men's Health, Mitochondrial Function, Mortality, Mouth, N-acetylcysteine, NAC, Neck, Oral Cavity, Overall Health, Risk, Sleep, Socioeconomic, Stomach, Supplements, Testosterone, Tumor, Vodka, Women's Health
+- Abstain, Acetaldehyde, Alcohol, Bacteria, Body, Brain, Breast, Cancer, Carcinogenic, Cardiovascular, Cellular, Colorectal, DNA, Drinking, Epidemiologia, Esophageal, Estrogen, Ethanol, Gut, Head, Hormones, Linoleic Acid, Liver, Men's Health, Mitochondrial Function, Mortality, Mouth, N-acetylcysteine, NAC, Neck, Oral Cavity, Overall Health, Risk, Sleep, Socioeconomic, Stomach, Supplements, Testosterone, Tumor, Vodka, Women's Health

 Deep Link Between Alcohol and Cancer Described in New Report